-- As a result of the different trends for entry-level and experienced staff, the premium on experience has increased in recent years: in 2011 it was about $4,700 per year of experience, compared with about $4,200 in 2001 (both amounts inflation-adjusted to 2012).
+- As a result of the different trends for entry-level and experienced staff, the premium on experience has increased in recent years: in 2001 it was about $4,300 per year of experience, whereas now it's about $5,200 (both amounts inflation-adjusted to 2015).

-On average, current entry-level salaries in 2012-dollars are about $60,000, and usability staffers with 5 years' professional experience earn about $84,000.
+On average, current entry-level salaries in 2015-dollars are about $63,000, and UX staffers with 5 years' professional experience earn about $90,000.
 (Salaries are lower outside the United States.)

 The Value of Experience

 The difference between new and experienced staff ought to be even larger.
-In the usability field, skill is strongly dependent on experience.
-University courses rarely teach the details of how to correctly run a usability study.
+In the user experience field, skill is strongly dependent on experience.
+For example, university courses don't teach the details of how to correctly run a usability study.
 As a result, entry-level staffers typically need extensive mentoring before they can do a good job in practical projects.